Ecumenism: Catholics

 In November 2015 Pope Francis stirred controversy among Catholics when he addressed a gathering of Lutherans in Rome regarding the issue of inter-communion.
 Addressing the issue as to whether a Lutheran woman married to a Catholic man and attended mass together could receive communion together, Francis said that while he could not give permission for her to receive communion, if she would pray about it and come forward he could not deny her communion.
 Cardinal Robert Sarah and Bishop Athanasius Schneider reacted to the pope's comments saying it would almost never be acceptable for a non-Catholic to receive communion.
 On the matter of inter-communion Sarah said "Inter-communion is not permitted between Catholics and non-Catholics.
 You must confess the Catholic Faith.
 A non-Catholic cannot receive Communion.
 That is very, very clear.
 It's not a matter of following your conscience."

 In early 2019 Barry C. Knestout, the 13th bishop of the Roman Catholic Diocese of Richmond, gave permission to the Episcopal Diocese of Southern Virginia to ordain Susan B. Haynes as the new bishop at St. Bede Catholic Church in Williamsburg, Virginia.
 The Episcopal Diocese of Southern Virginia does not have a cathedral and usually rotates where it hosts ordinations and other events.
 However the announcement was met with opposition by many Catholics who objected to holding a non-Catholic worship service and women's bishop ordination in a Catholic church.
 Over 3,000 people signed an internet petition objecting to the event.
 On 17 January the Episcopal Diocese of Southern Virginia announced it would no longer hold Haynes' ordination at St. Bede.

 Lutherans

+Lutheran priests and Aglipayan bishops embrace each other after a bishop consecration mass at Uppsala Cathedral in which the Philippine bishops participated.
+The Church of Sweden and the Philippine Independent Church are in full communion with each other since 1995.

 Most churches following the doctrine of Confessional Lutheranism are generally strongly opposed to ecumenical activities.
 Most notably the Lutheran Church–Missouri Synod (LCMS) bars its clergy from worshiping with other faiths, contending "that church fellowship or merger between church bodies in doctrinal disagreement with one another is not in keeping with what the Bible teaches about church fellowship".
 In keeping with this position, a Connecticut LCMS pastor was asked to apologize by the president of the denomination, and did so, for participating in an interfaith prayer vigil for the 26 children and adults killed at a Newtown elementary school; and a LCMS pastor in New York was suspended for praying at an interfaith vigil in 2001, twelve days after the September 11 attacks.